 A 4.0

 A- 3.7

 B+ 3.3

-В 3.0
+B 3.0

 B- 2.7

-C+ 2.3

-C 2.0

-C- 1.7

-D+ 1.3

-D 1.0

-D- 0.7

-F 0.0 Failure (no credit received).

-- S Satisfactory completion of a course.
+- D- 0.7 - F 0.0 Failure (no credit received). - Satisfactory completion of a course.
 Not included in the computation of grade point average (GPA) but credit hours are applicable toward graduation requirements. - U Unsatisfactory completion of a course.
 No quality points for computation of GPA and no assignment of credit hours. - Withdrawal from a course after the add/drop period, but before the seven calendar days following the midpoint of the course.
 Withdrawal from a half-semester course will be possible only within the first two weeks of the course.
-Withdrawal from a course may be initiated by either the student or instructor.

-Incomplete may be given at the discretion of the instructor and with the approval of the Vice President for Academic Affairs if a student, because of an incapacitating illness or exceptional circumstances beyond his or her control, fails to take a final examination or to complete a major assignment.
+Withdrawal from a course may be initiated by either the student or instructor. - Incomplete may be given at the discretion of the instructor and with the approval of the Vice President for Academic Affairs if a student, because of an incapacitating illness or exceptional circumstances beyond their control, fails to take a final examination or to - I complete a major assignment.
 In the absence of special circumstances, a student who receives an incomplete when grades are recorded will receive a failing grade for the course unless the deficiency is rectified within two weeks of the conclusion of the semester.